malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ## Data View

 The data view examines the data states and high-level representations used within the brain.
-We shall focus within the scope of conscious experience, and in particular the 'state model' of the state machine.
+We shall focus within the scope of conscious experience, and in particular the _state model_ of the state machine.
 By examining the data view we can highlight what is and isn't observed within the high-level thought of a conscious system.

 ### State Model
-The 'state model' is the passive data representation used within the state machine.
+The _state model_ is the passive data representation used within the state machine.
 It is simultaneously the output of the main processor and the input to its next cycle.

 ![state model](files/A-theory-of-consciousness-v2-state-model.png)

 The state model represents anything that may be useful as a direct output (eg: for governing action), or as input for the next cycle (eg: an intermediate result within a sequence of thought).
 Within humans, the state model has tremendous flexibility in the kinds of data sources and results that can be represented within it, and in the resolution of those representations.
 For example, at any given moment it may represent only one thing with high precision, or it may represent multiple things with low precision and information about the relationships between those things.

+The state model is probably very closely related to working memory, but it reflects a different set of data.
+While the working memory supposedly holds up to seven items, we are typically only consciously aware of the one thing that we are thinking about at the time.
+The state model reflects that "one thing".

 The range of data sources that can be directly represented within the state model is particularly enlightening.
 Some examples from my own observations are:
-* **working memory**: we seem to be only able to think about one 'thing' at a time, which I interpret as being where one item from working memory is selected into the state model at a time.
+* **working memory**: as mentioned, we only seem to be able to think about one thing at a time, which I interpret as being where one item from working memory is selected into the state model at a time.
 * **senses**: any of the five external senses can be focused on and observed consciously.
 Additionally we can simultaneously observe multiples senses, eg: when watching and listening as a car drives past.
-* **body schema**: we can be aware of specific aspects of our mental map of the body, eg: we can close our eyes and 'feel' where our limbs are.
+* **body schema**: we can be aware of specific aspects of our mental map of the body, eg: we can close our eyes and "feel" where our limbs are.
 And our touch sense is tightly integrated with our mental map of body to identify where the touch sense occurred from.
 But I don't think we have direct access to all of the body schema at once.
 * **mind schema**: like the mental model of body, we are aware of specific aspects of our mind's mental model of itself. eg: a judgement about one's general ability in mathematics.
 But, like the body schema, I don't think we have direct access to all of this model at once.
 * **long term memory**: we can draw up recent and long past memories, but we certainly do not have access to all of those directly.
 There appears to be some sort of fetching mechanism involved.
-* **conscious feedback**: output from processing in prior cycle.
+* **conscious feedback**: we can at any moment shift our attention to what is currently held within our thoughts, which I attribute as being the output from the prior cycle received as input to the next.

 The five external senses in particular are interesting, as it is well known that we do not observe them in their raw form.
 Vision, for example, is produced by the eyes with varying levels of focus and detail across the visual field, and yet it's very hard for us to directly observe that because the sense has been pre-processed to construct a single coherent virtual visual field.
 Furthermore, we experience senses pre-attached with 'meaning': rather than seeing a series of lines and dots, I see a window, a door, a ball; rather than hearing a sampling of strange sounds, I hear specific spoken words.

-I also think senses carry with them a sort of 'labelling' as to their source.
+I also think senses carry with them a sort of "labelling" as to their source.
 For example, we have a strong perception of whether a sense came to us externally or from us internally.
 The labelling appears to be a reference back to the body and mind schemas.
-Very interesting results occur when that labelling is disrupted, such as when people with schizophrenia 'hear voices' not realising that they are the ones speaking [Klaver2016], or when the body or mind schemas cannot be updated, causing [anosognosia](https://www.nami.org/About-Mental-Illness/Common-with-Mental-Illness/Anosognosia).
+Very interesting results occur when that labelling is disrupted, such as when people with schizophrenia "hear voices" not realising that they are the ones speaking [Klaver2016], or when the body or mind schemas cannot be updated, causing [anosognosia](https://www.nami.org/About-Mental-Illness/Common-with-Mental-Illness/Anosognosia).

 ### Visceral Loop
-The 'Visceral Loop' is a characterisation of the kinds of thought or processing outcomes that pass through the state machine described above, and how that thought leads to the individual having a _visceral_ awareness of their own thoughts.
+The Visceral Loop is a characterisation of the kinds of thought or processing outcomes that pass through the state machine described above, and how that thought leads to the individual having a visceral awareness of their own thoughts.
 It is thus the culmination of the theory, for it explains how we come to conclude ourselves as conscious beings.

 It is described in the phrasing of a processing loop that could, in its optimum form, reach the conclusion of consciousness in the third iteration.
 However, that is generalised to support the fact that actually reaching the conclusion of consciousness typically requires many more than three iterations of the state machine.